jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 information with a keen eye helps keep us honest.
 Detailing our methods is an important part of that honesty.

 First, we make mistakes.
 A column transposed here; a number not updated there.
-Were likely to discover a few things to fix.
-When we do, well list them on our corrections page: https: www.verizon.combusinessresources reportsdbir2022corrections
+We’re likely to discover a few things to fix.
+When we do, we’ll list them on our corrections page: https:// www.verizon.com/business/resources/ reports/dbir/2022/corrections/

 Second, we check our work.
-The same way the data behind the DBIR figures can be found in our GitHub repository,32 as with last year, were publishing our fact check report there as well.
+The same way the data behind the DBIR figures can be found in our GitHub repository,32 as with last year, we’re publishing our fact check report there as well.
-Its highly technical, but for those interested, weve attempted to test every fact in the report.
+It’s highly technical, but for those interested, we’ve attempted to test every fact in the report.

 Third, science comes in two flavors: creative exploration and causal hypothesis testing.
 The DBIR is